Valmondois station

-Valmondois is a railway station located in the commune of Butry-sur-Oise (Val-d'Oise department), France.
-The station is served by Transilien H trains Creil - Pontoise and Paris - Saint-Leu-la-Forêt - Persan-Beaumont.
+Valmondois (/fr/) is a railway station located in the commune of Butry-sur-Oise, Val-d'Oise, France, on the border with Valmondois.
+The station is served by Transilien H trains Creil Pontoise and Paris Saint-Leu-la-Forêt Persan-Beaumont.
 The daily number of passengers was between 500 and 2,500 in 2002.

 History

 Valmondois is located on the original Paris - Lille line, opened on 20 June 1846 by Compagnie des chemins de fer du Nord (Nord Railway Company).
 This line passed along the Montmorency Valley (Ermont-Eaubonne), and headed towards the Northeast at Saint-Ouen-l'Aumône, continuing through the Oise valley.

 In 1859, a more direct line along Chantilly was opened.

 The Ermont-Eaubonne - Valmondois branch line via Saint-Leu-la-Forêt was opened in 1876.